DiogoDores/humus-waste-watcher/features.md

 - Bot reacts to messages
 - Check the monthly leaderboard
 - Check the bottom three from the leaderboard
+- Average number of poops per day in a year
+- Number of days without poops
+- Number of consecutive days you've poop the same number of times
+- Day with the most poops
+- Number of poops each month
+- Average number of poops per day in each month

 # Future Features/Requests
 - Yearly "Wrapped" - an overview of your year's activity - sent directly via Telegram PM